1. Initial Decision Making – Procedures to be followed

 - The Team Manager in Children’s Social Care should ensure that a qualified and experienced duty social worker is made available and action is taken in line with Section 5, Immediate Protection of the Child.

-An Assessment is a brief assessment of each child referred to Children’s Social Care to determine whether the child is a Child in Need and the nature of any services required.
-Where a Common Assessment Framework has been completed prior to referral, the Assessment should build on the assessments already undertaken.
+A Single Assessment is an assessment of each child referred to Children’s Social Care to determine whether the child is a Child in Need and the nature of any services required.
+Where an Early Help Assessment has been completed prior to referral, the Assessment should build on the assessments already undertaken.

 Where a Lead Professional had previously been appointed for the child, Children’s Social Care should agree with the Lead Professional who should continue to co-ordinate services currently in place.